Rod Stewart sued again over soccer ball stunt at Las Vegas show

 Both Stewart and Caesars Palace are named as defendants.
 Caesars Entertainment declined to comment Thursday on the lawsuit.
 Attempts to reach Stewart were unsuccessful.

-According to the complaint, Stewart was negligent in part because he had “significant experience in the sport of soccer and experience in kicking soccer balls, having previously tried out for a professional soccer (football) team in the UK.”

-Garofano suffered injuries to his back, groin and legs, according to the complaint.
+Garofano suffered injuries to his back, groin and legs, and he is still receiving treatment for them, according to his attorney, Mitchell Posin.
 He is seeking damages of more than $15,000, plus attorney fees.

 “Stewart intentionally threw and/or kicked one or more soccer balls into the concert audience, knowing that said action had caused injuries to multiple members of concert audiences in the past,” the complaint alleges.